maubanel/p4v-unreal/README.md

 - To get access to Perforce at LSU please email [maubanel@cct.lsu.edu](mailto:maubanel@cct.lsu.edu).

-- [Downalod P4V](https://www.perforce.com/downloads/helix-visual-client-p4v) which is the GUI manager that should work for most issues that arise.
+- [Download P4V](https://www.perforce.com/downloads/helix-visual-client-p4v) which is the GUI manager that should work for most issues that arise.
 If you need command line access download [p4](https://www.perforce.com/products/helix-core-apps/command-line-client).

 - You need to use [Global Protect]() when off campus.